ChenS0407/test/reference/faqs/pipelines/error/node.md

 2. If the dispatch still fails, check whether the ci-dispatch logs are abnormal.
 Or log involving dockerhost ip.

-The reason was that when Blue Shield was deployed, due to limited server resources, the construction machine microservice gateway was placed on one machine, resulting in high memory usage of the construction machine.
+The reason was that when BKCI was deployed, due to limited server resources, the construction machine microservice gateway was placed on one machine, resulting in high memory usage of the construction machine.
 When building the environment, the construction machine could not be found.
 Now those errors before the construction machine was deployed on another machine are gone.

 3. The startup fails if host resources are insufficient.
 Make sure that the common builder node DISK_LOAD<95%, CPU_LOAD<100%, and MEM_LOAD <80%